Stephanie B. Alexander

-Stephanie Brewster Brewer Taylor Alexander is an American mathematician, a professor emerita of mathematics at the University of Illinois at Urbana–Champaign.
-Her research concerns differential geometry and metric spaces.
+Stephanie Brewster Brewer Taylor Alexander (September 1, 1941 – November 20, 2023) was an American mathematician, a professor of mathematics at the University of Illinois at Urbana–Champaign.
+Her research concerned differential geometry and metric spaces.

-Education and career
+Biography

+Alexander was born in Los Angeles and raised in Vancouver, British Columbia, and London, Ontario.
+She was a graduate of Mount Holyoke College.

-Alexander earned her Ph.D. from UIUC in 1967, under the supervision of Richard L. Bishop, with a thesis entitled Reducibility of Euclidean Immersions of Low Codimensions.
+She earned her Ph.D. from UIUC in 1967, under the supervision of Richard L. Bishop, with a thesis entitled Reducibility of Euclidean Immersions of Low Codimensions.
 After joining the UIUC faculty as a half-time instructor, she became a regular faculty member in 1972.
-She retired in 2009.
+She retired in 2009 and died in 2023.

+Mathematical Work

+Alexander's most significant achievements were in relation to the study of metric spaces with curvature bounds.
+Of particular importance was her work with Bishop to establish a concept of curvature bounds in the style of Alexandrov geometry for semi-Riemannian manifolds and Lorentzian manifolds, an early step towards the development of synthetic geometry in a Lorentzian setting.